prosyslab/tracer/index.md

 **How can we detect this recurring vulnerability?**

+#### Tracer, a software immune system
 For a given set of _known_ vulnerabilities, Tracer extracts vulnerable traces and establishes a signature database of them.
 When a _new unseen_ program is analyzed, Tracer compares all potentially vulnerable traces reported by the analysis with the known vulnerability signatures.
-Then, Tracer reports a list of potential vulnerabilities ranked by the similarity score.
+Finally, Tracer reports a list of potential vulnerabilities ranked by the similarity score.

-In this case, given the first vulnerbility (CVE-2019-1570), Tracer precisely detects the last one (CVE-2017-16612) with a high similarity score, 0.96.
+In the example case, given the first vulnerbility (CVE-2019-1570), Tracer precisely detects the last one (CVE-2017-16612) with a high similarity score, **0.96**.

+For details, see the paper below.

 ## Publications